spmedia/PhishingSecLists/README.md

 # PhishingSecLists
 To be used with tools like GoBuster & DirBuster but these lists are specifically tailored and designed for scanning phishing <>< landing pages and other malicious or sketch af websites.

 By finding their victim or target lists, you can help prevent further criem.
+If you can peer behind the curtain of their operation(s), you can dismantle em.

 What are they gunna do?
 Report you to teh cops? lololo